-There will be a celebration of her life at St Anne’s Church on Kew Green, TW9 3AA at 2pm Monday November 30th.
-Anyone who knew her is welcome.
-Please email email@example.com if you are planning to come.
-No mournful colours please, it is a celebration of her life, not a funeral.
-And no flowers please, but feel free to make a donation to The Aletheia Foundation, the charity we set up to support those in need whose lives we highlight in our films, and please add your own memories of Debs below.
+If you would like to make a donation to The Aletheia Foundation, the charity we set up to support those in need whose lives we highlight in our films, please feel free, and please add your own memories of Debs below.

 One of the contributors to a recent True Vision film said of Debs:-